Compiling and Optimizing a Model with TVMC¶

-This tutorial is an introduction to working with TVMC, the TVM command line driver.
-TVMC is a tool that exposes TVM features such as auto-tuning, compiling, profiling and execution of models, via a command line interface.
+In this section, we will work with TVMC, the TVM command line driver.
+TVMC is a tool that exposes TVM features such as auto-tuning, compiling, profiling and execution of models through a command line interface.

 TVMC is a Python application, part of the TVM Python package.